tstriker/akai-midimix/README.md

 subscribe to the events.
 There are 3 events:

 * `cc` - fired on slider/dial turn.
 The event data is `{code, keyCode, val, prevVal}`
-* `keydown` - fired when any of the buttons are pressed (with the exception of send all).
+* `keydown` / 'keyup' - fired when any of the buttons are pressed (with the exception of send all).

 # Licence & Thanks